boostorg/gil/doc/design_guide.rst

 It is used in the implementation of GIL's pixel, planar pixel reference and planar pixel iterator.
 Another model of ``ColorBaseConcept`` is ``packed_pixel`` - it is a pixel whose channels are bit ranges.
-See the :ref:`Pixel` section for more.
+See the :ref:`design_guide:Pixel` section for more.

 Algorithms
 ~~~~~~~~~~